RaReNet/DFAK/SecureCommunication.md

  * URL: [https://www.opentechfund.org](https://www.opentechfund.org)
  * email: info@opentechfund.org
  * PGP key fingerprint: 67AC DDCF B909 4685 36DD BC03 F766 3861 965A 90D2

-When seeking help, also remember that the device you are using might be the subject of the attack.
-In order to establish a secure line of communication with a person who can help you, it may be necessary to contact them from an alternate, trustworthy device.

 ## Safer computing: What to do when you can't trust your device?